alibabacloud-howto/apsara-video-live-demo/README.md

 ![Domain added](images/avl-domain-name-added.png)

 Redo the same operation to create a streaming domain name:
-* Click on the "Add new domain" button;
+* Click on the "Add Domain" button;
 * Fill the form with the following parameters:
   * Domain Name = choose a sub-domain name such as "livevideo-pull.my-sample-domain.xyz" with "pull" in it
   * Live Center = the closest region the the users who will watch the videos